k-davis/k-davis.github.io/_posts/2020-05-13-ML-Elbow-Inference.markdown

 ### Work

-Between August 2019 and May 2020, my work was overseen by faculty advisor Dr. Katherine Schroeder, whose assistance, insight, and ecouragement was invaluable.
+Between August 2019 and May 2020, my work was overseen by faculty advisor Dr. Katherine Schroeder, whose assistance, insight, and encouragement was invaluable.

 Over the course of the year, I built an overly complex data processor, a visualization tool to check if my processor worked, and a second visualization tool to see whether I had gaps in my data or to uncovered any unknown patterns in the data.